Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

-It matters, because data harvested from your phone can used not just by annoying advertisers, but also by politicians to manipulate you and governments to track you.
+It matters, because data harvested from your phone can be used by not only annoying advertisers but also politicians to manipulate you and governments to track you.

 While they’re a step forward, Apple’s labels are neither complete nor particularly simple.
 When I conducted a spot check, I found some of the self-reported labels weren’t necessarily even always telling the truth.